aklump/check-pages/documentation/source/retest.md

 If you have just run a bunch of suites, and had only a few failures, which you think you've fixed, you will want to use the `--retest` option.

-This works by re-running any suite, which had one or more test failures.
+This works by re-running any suite, which had one or more test failures (that includes skips).
 Yes, the entire suite is retested, not just the failing test in the suite.